Please enter a valid 5-digit zip code!

 Get a written quote before HVAC work begins.
 A full quote includes both materials and labor costs.
 Make sure you understand and agree to all terms before signing the contract.

 Typically, you should have your HVAC system inspected twice a year.
 After that inspection, your technician will tell you what, if any, services are needed.
 You should also have an inspection if you start to notice any issues, like unusual smells, leaks, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+If your home has ductwork, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are during the spring and fall.
-Technicians are less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, which is when it normally sees the most use.
+The best times of the year to have an HVAC inspection are during the spring and fall.
+Technicians are often less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically gets the most use.

-You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
 You could also consider installing a smart thermostat.

 For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

-Your HVAC company might provide financing options through a third-party lender, or you might be able to obtain a loan on your own.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.
+Your HVAC company may offer financing options via a third-party lender, or you might choose to obtain your own loan.
+It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.